InnerversePortmanteau/Wrongness-Portfolio-Knowledge-Acceleration-System/docs/LIFECYCLE.md

 - **Activities**:
   - The Human Developer integrates the new code into the application by applying the provided diffs.
-  - The application is run locally to observe the new feature in the context of the entire system.
+  - The application is run locally (`npm test` and `npm run dev`) to observe the new feature in the context of the entire system.
+The `npm test` command automatically logs its output for the AI to review in the next cycle.
+  - **Automated Build Verification**: A `pre-commit` hook automatically runs `npm run build` before every commit.
+This ensures no code that fails the production build can enter the repository, making this a fully automated quality gate.
 - **Quality Process**:
   - **Integration Testing**: Manually verifying that new components work together.
 For example, ensuring the "New Artifact" button correctly opens the `NewArtifactModal` and that saving the modal's form correctly updates the state that is passed to the `ArtifactsTab`.
   - **System Testing**: Evaluating the end-to-end flow.
 Does the entire user journey work as expected?